flozano/createandupdate/README.md

 Stupid, non-idiomatic, low-quality stuff.

-Tool to register a user then create and update a object repeatedly infinitely for an App in Kii Cloud.
+Tool to register a user then create and update objects one by one repeatedly and infinitely for an App in Kii Cloud.

 ## Usage